BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

 I've been working on a reference implementation for scoring free flight competitions.
-For this I need to be able to find the distance between two points on the Earth.
+For this I need to be able to find the distance between two points on the Earth, the ``s`` of the indirect solution.

 Flying Geodesics
 ----------------

 Pilots flying cross country competitions in hang gliders or paragliders carry flight computers with sensors for position and air pressure.
-The beeps of varios (variometers_) vary in tone, rapidity and volume as we climb or sink.
-Sound really is the best way of taking in this information as the pilot is often too busy in active air to be glancing at or tapping the vario's screen.
-It is great to be climbing but worrying to be sinking and the tones emitted by the vario match those moods.
+The vario_ beeps vary in tone, rapidity and volume as we climb or sink.
+Sound really is the best way of taking in this information as the pilot is often too busy in active air to be glancing at or tapping a smallish screen.
+It is great to be climbing but worrying to be sinking and tones emitted by the vario match those moods.

-The scorer's job is to collect and push all the tracks of position logged by the varios through a scoring program.

 Except for respecting airspace, height is pretty much ignored when scoring.
-It is used for stopped tasks to fairly reward some pilots for being higher than others as recognition of their well-earned potential energy, that would have been converted to distance if time had allowed for the glide.
-Scoring is not simple but boils down to initially finding out when and where each pilot crossed the start, turnpoints and goal of the tasked course for the day and from there finding out how far a pilot flew and how much ahead of other pilots were they during the race.
+It is however used for stopped tasks to fairly reward pilots for being higher than others.
+A pilot that could have converted height to distance if time had allowed for the glide will get a bonus distance.
+Scoring is not simple but boils down to initially finding out when and where each pilot crossed the start, turnpoint cylinders and goal of the tasked course for the day and from there finding out how far a pilot flew and how much ahead of other pilots were they during the race.

 A comp can be scored against a sphere or an ellipsiod.
 The FAI sphere and the WGS84 ellipsoid are the only two models of the Earth sanctioned by the FAI for scoring.
-Given two points, we need to find out the distance between them but this will differ slightly depending on the model of the Earth and how we solve for distance.
-Working out this distance and azimuth is solving for the inverse problem of geodetics.

 For the sphere we'd likely calculate distance using haversines formula and for the ellipsoid we might use Vincenty's formula or other faster but less accurate solutions.
 Solutions for the ellipsoid are iterative and do not work near the poles, not that we fly competitions in those regions.
 It is cold enough at cloudbase when scorching hot on the ground.

 Familiar Territory
 ------------------

-FS_ is the official free flight competition scoring program of world governing body for air sports (the FAI - Fédération Aéronautique Internationale).
-It will be retired and succeeded by Airscore_ [#]_.
+FS_ is the official free flight competition scoring program of the world governing body for air sports (the FAI - Fédération Aéronautique Internationale).
+It will likely be retired and succeeded by Airscore_ [#]_.
 I've helped a little on both projects but have spent most of my energy on flare-timing_.
 FS is a C# winforms Windows-only desktop app and Airscore is a python flask web app.
-Both roll some of their own geodetics code.
-I did too in Haskell for flare-timing.
-Here I talk about my experience doing it again with Unison for no other reason than to learn a new language.
+Both roll some of their own geodetics code and I have too, in Haskell for flare-timing and in F#.

 Unison's Development Environment
 --------------------------------